aliyun/terraform-provider-alicloud/website/docs/r/log_machine_group.html.markdown

 * `project` - (Required, ForceNew) The project name to the machine group belongs.
 * `name` - (Required, ForceNew) The machine group name, which is unique in the same project.
-* `identify_type` - The machine identification type, including IP and user-defined identity.
+* `identify_type` - (Optional) The machine identification type, including IP and user-defined identity.
 Valid values are "ip" and "userdefined".
 Default to "ip".
 * `identify_list`- (Required) The specific machine identification, which can be an IP address or user-defined identity.
-* `topic` - The topic of a machine group.
+* `topic` - (Optional) The topic of a machine group.

 ## Attributes Reference